Cockburn Area Air Monitoring Plan

 Community Odour and Dust Monitoring Program

-We established a group of community volunteers from the area in the map below, to report odour or dust impacts when they experienced or witnessed.
+We established a group of community volunteers from the area to report odour or dust impacts when they experienced or witnessed.
+See the map below of the area.

-We wish to thank the 69 volunteers who logged their last reports in mid-May for the program, which received more than 330 reports.
+We wish to thank the 69 volunteers who logged their last reports in mid-May for the program.
+We received more than 330 reports.

-To finalise the program, DWER is holding three information sessions for volunteers on 4, 5 and 6 June 2019 – where we will present the data that was provided during the program.
+To finalise the program, we held three information sessions for volunteers on 4, 5 and 6 June 2019 – where we presented the data that was provided during the program.

 The program will help us build a picture of the current state of odour and dust in the area – assisting us to identify impacts, possible sources and the role local weather conditions are playing.

-Departmental officers patrolled the area to identify any odour impacts and their sources.
-DWER performed 28 patrols spanning 50 hours.
+Our officers patrolled the area to identify any odour impacts and their sources.
+We performed 28 patrols spanning 50 hours.

 Odour patrol officers were, on numerous occasions, able to correlate their findings with reports from the Community Odour and Dust Monitoring Program’s volunteers.